 Credential

-Over 9,000 cancer registry professionals have earned the CTR credential since it was first offered in 1983.
-Today, there are over 5,700 CTRs worldwide.
+Over 9,000 cancer registry professionals have earned the ODS credential since it was first offered in 1983.
+Today, there are over 5,700 ODS-certified professionals worldwide.

-The CTR credential demonstrates a requisite knowledge and professional competence needed within the cancer registry.
+The ODS credential demonstrates a requisite knowledge and professional competence needed within the cancer registry.
 It promotes excellence in the cancer registry field by:

 • Establishing a standard of knowledge and experience required for professional registry practice.

-• Promoting professional growth and individual study by cancer registrars to attain and maintain the CTR credential.
+• Promoting professional growth and individual study by cancer registrars to attain and maintain the ODS credential.

 • Assisting employers, members of allied-health professions, and the public in the assessment of cancer registrars.